 4) Configure the DUT such that the beam peak direction(s) applied during the power measurement step 6 are consistent with the grid and measurement approach for the TRP test.

-5) Set the test signal generator power at the RIB as shown in annex G with a power equivalent to the tested input power level, transmit according to the applicable test configuration in clause 4.8 using the corresponding test model(s) in clause 4.9.2, in the correct direction in respect to the repeater.
+5) Set the test signal generator power at the RIB as shown in TS 38.141-2 [6], annex I with a power equivalent to the tested input power level, transmit according to the applicable test configuration in clause 4.8 using the corresponding test model(s) in clause 4.9.2, in the correct direction in respect to the repeater.

-6) Orient the positioner (and DUT) in order that the direction to be tested aligns with the test antenna such that measurements to determine TRP can be performed (see annex G) whilst maintaining the correct direction of arrival for the test signal.
+6) Orient the positioner (and DUT) in order that the direction to be tested aligns with the test antenna such that measurements to determine TRP can be performed (see TS 38.141-2 [6], annex I) whilst maintaining the correct direction of arrival for the test signal.

 7) Measure the radiated power for any two orthogonal polarizations (denoted p1 and p2) and calculate total radiated transmit power for particular beam direction pair as EIRP = EIRPp1 + EIRPp2.

-8) Repeat step 6-7 for all directions in the appropriated TRP measurement grid needed for full TRP estimation (see annex G).
+8) Repeat step 6-7 for all directions in the appropriated TRP measurement grid needed for full TRP estimation (see TS 38.141-2 [6], annex I).

 9) Calculate TRP using the EIRP measurements.